curlygirly/cv-1/README.md

 ##Skills

-learned to learn
-coding
-css
-design
-animation
-vcs
-pairing
-TDD
-agile

-codebar
-the people

 ####Learned to learn

-Something
+I feel privileged to have spent the last 12 weeks at Makers Academy with the most intense, passionate and driven people I have ever met.
+It pushed me further than I ever thought I could go and has given me many new life-long friends.
+It's also introduced me to new opportunities like volunteering as a coach at [Codebr](http://www.codebar.io/)

-- Completed [every weekend challenge](public/week12_stickers.JPG), using Ruby, Rails, JavaScript, JQuery, AngularJS, HTML, CSS and more, all test-driven
+- Completed [every weekend challenge](public/week12_stickers.JPG), using Ruby, Rails, JavaScript, JQuery, AngularJS, HTML, CSS and more, all test-driven and pair-programmed
 - I am the [Git master](http://www.github.com/sanjsanj) with over a thousand commits and a hundred-day streak, I :heart: Git
 - Blogged about my experience and [personal development at Makers every day](http://sanjsanj.github.io)